rishabh-bansal/GitStart/Students/theodoradragan.md

 - Python
 I am also familiar with HTML.

 My academic background also consists of a deep understanding of Physics, having participated to many competitions.
-Those prepared me for the thorough studying I am and always will be doing.
+Those prepared me for the thorough studying I am and always will be doing in IT and, as a hobby, science.

-## Github account
-www.github.com/theodoradragan